nautobot/nautobot/nautobot/docs/development/getting-started.md

 #### Starting the Development Server

-Django provides a lightweight, auto-updating HTTP/WSGI server for development use.
+Django provides a lightweight HTTP/WSGI server for development use.
+The development server automatically reloads Python code for each request, as needed.
+You don’t need to restart the server for code changes to take effect.
+However, some actions like adding files don’t trigger a restart, so you’ll have to restart the server in these cases.

+!!! danger
+    **DO NOT USE THIS SERVER IN A PRODUCTION SETTING.** The development server is for development and testing purposes only.
+It is neither performant nor secure enough for production use.

-Run the Nautobot development server with the `runserver` management command:
+You can start the Nautobot development server with the `runserver` management command:

 ```no-highlight
 $ nautobot-server runserver